Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 In this exercise you will add a second Custom Action Filter to the StoreController class and define the specific order in which both filters will be executed.

-There are different options to take into account when defining the Filters' execution order, for example, the Order property and the Filters' scope:
+There are different options to take into account when defining the Filters' execution order.
+For example, the Order property and the Filters' scope:

 You can define a **Scope** for each of the Filters, for example, you could scope all the Action Filters to run within the **Controller Scope**, and all Authorization Filters to run in **Global scope**.
 The scopes have a defined execution order.